Summary

 Safeguarding and Protection

 Participants learn how to identify and respond to signs of abuse or neglect.
-This is crucial for protecting vulnerable individuals.
+This is important for protecting vulnerable individuals.

 Basic Life Support and First Aid